 True Story

 However, upon entering the basement, something caught my attention—a faint odour that didn’t smell quite right.
 Trusting my instincts, I sniffed around like a bloodhound, trying to pinpoint the source.
 Concerned, I called down my associate to take a whiff.
-After a moment, she questioned, "Is that gas?" to which I replied that I thought it was.
-We promptly informed the homeowner and contacted Enbridge.
-Within twenty minutes, a technician was on-site.
-With gas detector in hand, he diagnosed at least two gas leaks, tagged the furnace and shut off the gas supply.
+After a moment, she questioned, "Is that gas?"
+That's exactly what I smelled.

 Thanks to identifying the smell early, we managed to address the issue promptly in advance of the open house, averting what could have been a dangerous situation.
 It’s hard to imagine the consequences had these leaks gone unnoticed.